opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 > (a) If any person requires the Bailiff to attend at any place in connection with any order of court or writ of execution or writ of distress whether during or after office hours for any purpose, that person must file a Request in the appropriate electronic form through the Electronic Filing Service.
 A Request for attendance made in any other manner will not be acceded to.

-> (b) The fees payable in respect of any such attendance by the Bailiff shall be as prescribed in the Rules of Court or as determined by the Registrar.
+> (b) The fees payable in respect of any such attendance by the Bailiff shall be as prescribed in the Fifth Schedule of the Family Justice Rules or as determined by the Registrar.

 (4) Effecting entry into premises